ishikajn8126/Psychologix/README.md

 # Future features
  * More interactive bot.
  * Games and Music corner.
- * Developing BOT using a language.
  * Psychologist take over the same chat window.
  * Adding stories of people who have battled with mental illness on the awareness page.